casangi/casadocs/docs/tasks/task_impv.rst

+.. _Description:

 Description
+   impv task: Construct a position-velocity image by choosing two points in the direction plane.

    Create a position-velocity image.
 The way the slice is specified is controlled by the *mode* parameter.
 When *mode="coords"*, start and end are used to specify the points between which slice is